braheezy/shine-mp3/README.md

 ```

 ## A Quick Comment on MP3 Encoders
 There is essentially one actively maintained MP3 encoding library: [LAME MP3](https://lame.sourceforge.io/).
 If you want to encode audio files to MP3 using a programming language, you use a library that provides bindings to LAME, which means users of your software must have the LAME MP3 C library installed.
-You might be able to work around this producing a 100% statically compiled binary and include the LAME files.
-However, that might prove challenging on all platforms, like Windows.
+You might be able to work around this by producing a 100% statically compiled binary and including the LAME files inside.
+However, that can prove challenging on all platforms, especially Windows.

 I found about the Shine MP3 encoder from this [list of alternative encoders on the LAME website](https://lame.sourceforge.io/links.php#Alternatives).
+It's minimal scope made it an attractive candidate to port.